 One of the common applications of GOOSE messages is to implement a ‘fast bus’ or ‘reverse interlocking’ bus protection scheme.
-In its most basic form a directional overcurrent relay is installed on the incomer.
+In its most basic form, a directional overcurrent relay is installed on the incomer.
 If a fault is detected towards the bus the incomer relay will trip unless any of the feeder relays send it a blocking signal indicating that the fault is external to the bus.

-Ideally this type of scheme should be tested by primary or secondary injection into both the incomer and feeder relay at the same time.
-However there are often cases when access to only a single relay at once is possible.
+Ideally, this type of scheme should be tested by primary or secondary injection into both the incomer and feeder relay at the same time.
+However, there are often cases when access to only a single relay at once is possible.
 Since IEC61850 is an international standard, the use of a third-party test tool is possible.
 One such test tool is the OMICRON CMC.

 DIGSI IEC 61850 System Configurator

-GOOSE data set mapping
+GOOSE data set mapping in omicron

 By use of the Omicron secondary injection combined with its GOOSE functions each of the SIPROTEC relays in the fast-bus scheme can be tested individually.